A complete guide to solar power for business

 Depending on where your business is located in the country and the system size you’ll need, a small to medium-sized business will use between 30,000 - 50,000 kWh of electricity a year.

 Are there any grants available for commercial solar panels?

 There are a number of government initiatives that can help you invest in solar panels.
 It’s a good idea to research if you’re eligible to apply for any of these funding options before you invest in commercial solar energy.

-The Feed-in Tariffs (FIT) scheme is a government programme that was designed to promote the uptake of low-carbon and renewable energy technologies.
+The Feed-in Tariffs (FiT) scheme was a government programme designed to promote the uptake of low-carbon and renewable energy technologies.